-More information on alternative mounting schemes may be obtained from the Onan Mobile Products Application Engineering Department.
-However, the Onan Corporation does not provide slide-mounting hardware for the HDKAG generator set.
+More information on alternative mounting schemes may be obtained from Cummins Onan.
+However, Cummins Onan does not provide slide-mounting hardware for the HDKAG generator set.

 FIGURE 4-5.
 HDKAG IN SLIDE-MOUNTED CONFIGURATION (COMMERCIAL APPLICATION)

 FIGURE 4-6.
 SUGGESTED MOUNTING LOCATIONS IN COMMERCIAL AND RECREATIONAL VEHICLES